Serpoignet/uss_slack/README.md

 To use :

-   * Step 1:: Go to messenger.py and fill in your hook variable in the init (constructor).
+   * Step 1:: Go to messenger.py and fill in your hook variable in the init (you can find yours in the hooks.txt file).
 Check the available functions while you're at it

    * Step 2:: 'import uss_slack.messenger as uss' in your program